akkiirah/akkiirah/README.md

 ### <img src="https://github.com/akkiirah/akkiirah/blob/main/assets/rika-cube.gif" width="42px" align="absmiddle" /> Technologies I'm Exploring

 - **Rust:**
-  Currently exploring Rust—a language that combines memory safety with high speed.
-Its strict compiler enforces clean coding practices, and Cargo is simply awesome.
-Excited to dive deeper into what Rust has to offer.
+  I'm currently exploring Rust and it's been fascinating.
+Its emphasis on memory safety without sacrificing speed caught my attention.
+While the strict compiler can feel a bit daunting at first, it's teaching me a lot about clean coding practices.
+The syntax feels fresh, and cargo is just plain awesome.
+I'm enjoying the learning curve and excited to dive deeper into Rust’s unique features.

 ---